FAQ on RWTHonline

 - Exam Management – since Winter Semester 2018/19

 RWTHonline was launched as part of the PuL Project.
 The software was implemented via seven sub-projects and four coordination projects, involving the different faculties, the Central University Administration, the IT Center, and the student body.
-Around 2,500 employees and 45,000 students can now work with the system.
-In addition, prospective students and applicants also use RWTHonline.
+Around 2,500 employees and 45,000 students now work with the system.
+Prospective students and applicants also use RWTHonline.

 What are the advantages of introducing RWTHonline?

 - Everyone – students and employees in the faculties, administration, and the IT Center – uses one single system, which facilitates their work together.